academy

 Load averages per host on AppSignal

-To understand what these load averages tell us (and when to be alarmed), we'll first need to understand what system load means, and how it's counted.
+To understand what these load averages tell us (and when to be alarmed), we first need to understand what system load means and how it's measured.

-The load fluctuates quickly because of short-lived processes and can jump from zero to 5 in milliseconds and back again the next instant.
-Because of this volatility, it's more useful to look at the average load over time, which gives a better overview of the load the system has been under.
+Because of short-lived processes, load fluctuates rapidly—it can jump from 0 to 5 in milliseconds and drop back just as fast.
+Due to this volatility, it's more useful to look at the average load over time, which provides a clearer picture of how busy the system has been.

 Now that we know how system load is counted, we can take a look at load averages.
 As we've seen, the load the system is under is usually shown as an average over time.